LunaLi-059/personal-website/content/research.md

 incentivize governments to restrict their access to foreign capital, contrary to the conventional wisdom that technological interdependence leads to investment liberalization.

+### Does National Security Trump Business Interests?
+Evidence from a Survey Experiment with Chinese Firm Managers
+What determines firms' attitudes towards trade and investment restrictions in an authoritarian context?
+Contrary to conventional wisdom that innovative, large, and multinational firms are strong supporters of economic openness, I argue that a restrictive policy framed to defend national security can dampen those firms' opposition to protectionist measures by shaping their perspective to align with realists who prioritize national interests instead of businesspersons who emphasize firm-specific interests.
+Based on a survey experiment involving
+1,127 firm managers in China, I find that when provided with a national security justification, respondents increase their support for protectionist trade and investment policies by around 15\% compared to the control group.
+Higher innovativeness, larger size, and more involvement in the world economy do not increase firms' resistance to the national security framing.
+National security framing can silence supporting voices for economic openness, challenging corporate power founded on innovation, scale economy, and participation in trade and cross-border investment.

+### Return-on-Investment Uncertainty and Unfair Import Investigations in High-tech Sectors
+Why do firms often struggle to negotiate bilateral settlements to resolve trade disputes involving intellectual property infringements?
+As technological competition intensifies between major economies, protecting intellectual property in cross-border economic exchanges has become an increasingly pressing issue.
+Despite the availability of formal mediation institutions, firms often fail to reach bilateral settlements in IP disputes.
+I argue that high return-on-investment (ROI) uncertainty during the life cycle of patent-protected products hinders firms' from accurately assessing the economic potential of the products and the government's resolve to protect them through trade remedies.
+This information issue prevents firms from identifying mutually acceptable agreements to avoid costly litigation.
+By using a large language model to analyze firms' briefs for unfair import investigations in the US from 2008 to 2019, I find that the high ROI uncertainty reduces the likelihood of bilateral settlements.
+This paper contributes to the study of high-tech trade conflicts by highlighting the economic characteristics of high-tech products and their implications for trade dispute resolution.

 ### How Political Tensions Fuel Cross-border Investment: American Consumer Hostility and Mergers and Acquisitions by Chinese and Japanese Firms, with Megumi Naoi
 This paper leverages firm-level data on Japanese and Chinese mergers and acquisitions